 In Northern California in 1972, a nucleus of five common interest development homeowners together with a small group of concerned professionals formed an organization in San Jose called ECHO - the Executive Council of Home Owners.
-Forty-three years later the effort of these pioneers has led to a dynamic organization at the forefront of leadership for common interest housing interests in the state of California.
+More than four decades later the effort of these pioneers has led to a dynamic organization at the forefront of leadership for common interest housing interests in the state of California.

 Today, ECHO's membership has grown to more than 1300 homeowner association members representing over 100,000 individual units and 325 business and professional members.
 Beyond serving its own members, ECHO works to strengthen its representation by pursuing working relationships with other Common Interest Development advocacy groups.
 In this spirit, ECHO joined resources with the Council of Condominium Homeowner Associations (COCHA) in 1999.

 In the early 1970s, condominium and planned development projects were not only the "new thing" in housing, they were also spreading like a forest fire.
 The factors that caused this growth also caused some of the problems that became the motivating forces in the forming of ECHO.
 The FHA had no CID experience so a deaf ear was turned to the problems of the common interest developments.
 The California Department of Real Estate and the legal profession were also of little help in those early days.
 This left the owners, their associations and their boards of directors no place to turn for help except to themselves.